Introduction of EBC Trek

 Before starting your entire trek, it’s important to gather all the necessary permits and access documents.

 When you are hiking or traveling in high altitudes, travel insurance is very essential.
 It is one of the most critical documents for trekking in high mountains all over Nepal.
-Everest Base Camp trek is a high altitude trek, and such a hike can be pretty hazardous, Therefore, if travelers, unfortunately, face any kind of consequences during the trekking, those travel insurance might be the best for you.
-It saves you from paying a huge amount at once, so we request all the travelers to get travel insurance before heading to Nepal for trekking and any kind of activities.
-Furthermore, make sure your insurance policy covers emergency helicopter evacuation, medical expenses and also make sure the policy covers 6,000m altitude.
+EBC trek is a high altitude trek, and such a hike can be pretty hazardous, Therefore, if travelers, unfortunately, face any kind of consequences during the trekking, those travel insurance might be the best for you.
+It saves you from paying a huge amount at once, so we request all travelers get travel insurance before heading to Nepal for trekking and any kind of activities.
+Furthermore, make sure your insurance policy covers emergency helicopter evacuation, and medical expenses, and also make sure the policy covers 6,000m altitude.

-Is a solo trip possible for Everest Base Camp Trek?
+Is a solo trip possible for EBC Trek?

 How is the facility of Internet, Electricity & Mobile Network?